aosabook/500lines/pedometer/chapter.md

 At the end of the `if` statement, we're left with the `@parsed_data` variable holding data in the standard format, regardless of whether we started off with combined or separated data.
 As we add more and more input formats, we might decide that a cleaner solution would be to split out the `parse` code into a `Parser` class to deal with these formats.
 For now, however, two formats are a small number to work with, so it's simpler to leave this code as a single method in our `Processor` class.

 Great.
-We can now move on without worrying about our two formats again, and with the peace of mind that the changes required if we choose to add a third or fourth or hundredth format will be isolated to just the `parse` code.
+We can now move on without worrying about our two formats again, and with the peace of mind that the changes required if we choose to add a third or fourth or hundredth format will be isolated to just the `parse` method.
 What a relief!

 ### Step 2: Isolate Movement in the Direction of Gravity Using the Dot Product (dot_product)

-Taking the dot product in our `Processor` class is a matter of using the data in our standard format, `@parsed_data`, and applying the dot product formula to it.
-We add a `@dot_product_data` instance variable, and a method, `dot_product`, to set that variable.
-The `dot_product` method is called immediately after `parse` in the initializer.
-It iterates through our standard format, `@parsed_data`, using `map`, calculating the dot product for each index and setting the final result to `@dot_product_data`.
+`dot_product` iterates through `@parsed_data` using `map`, calculating the dot product for each index, and storing the resulting time series in `@dot_product_data`.

 ![](chapter-figures/dot-product-code.png)\

 ### Step 3: Apply Filters to Remove Low-Frequency and High-Frequency Components (filter)

-Following the pattern from steps one and two, we add another instance variable, `@filtered_data`, to store the filtered time series, and a method, `filter`, that we call from the initializer.

-We use our filtering method, `chebyshev_filter`, twice in `filter`.
-First, we pass `@dot_product_data` in as our time series, and `SMOOTHING` as the `coefficients` constant.
+We use `chebyshev_filter` twice in `filter`.
+First, we pass `@dot_product_data` in as our time series, and `SMOOTHING` as the `coefficients` parameter.
 The result is our time series without the high frequency component, which we store in `low_pass_filtered_data`.
 Next, we call `chebyshev_filter` once more, this time passing in `low_pass_filtered_data` as the time series, and `HIGHPASS` as the `coefficients` constant.
 This resulting time series is the clean one we can use to count steps, stored in `@filtered_data`.

 ## Our Processor Class in the Wild